tlvince/portfolio-projects/dmenu-tools.md

 This project aims to provide a community-driven suite of useful dmenu utilities.
 Each script is written in pure POSIX for greater portability.
-True to the "[suck less philosophy][philosophy]", the scripts focus on simplicy, clarity and frugality.
+True to the "[suck less philosophy][philosophy]", the scripts focus on simplicity, clarity and frugality.

   [dmenu]: http://tools.suckless.org/dmenu/